w3f/Grants-Program/applications/glow.md

 A Ph.D in computer science from Brandeis University, Alex is an experienced and versatile programmer.
 He has worked on natural language processing systems, machine learning, embedded systems, and programming language design & implementation.
 His skills include natural language processing, machine learning and neural networks, knowledge representation and automated inference, and many programming languages such as (Rust, JavaScript, Java, Ruby, Python, Tcl, Perl, Prolog, C, Forth, Lisp, Fortran, Assembly)

-* **Alexander Knauth:** Junior Developer
-Alex has already co-authored two notable papers and contributed to the Racket ecosystem.
-His previous work on combining types and macros is directly relevant to building our compiler.

 * **Drew Crampsie:** Developer
 Drew is an independent system developer with over 20 years of experience in designing, implementing and maintaining Internet based applications and servers with a focus on "bleeding edge" Web Apps.
 Drew is a seasoned user in non-mainstream and mainstream techs and languages (Scheme, Common Lisp, SQL, Javascript, C...).

 * **Emeka Nwanko:** Developer
 2005 Alumnus from Nnamdi Azikiwe University.
 Worked for several companies as a Field Engineer or Operations Manager, such as Schlumberger Nigeria or Northern Oilfield.
 Also worked for Satajanus Nigeria Limited as a software developer in the field of Blockchain industry, both in C# and F#, but also in Rust and Solidity.
 Also a teacher.

+* **Alexander Knauth:** Junior Developer
+Alex has already co-authored two notable papers and contributed to the Racket ecosystem.
+His previous work on combining types and macros is directly relevant to building our compiler.

-* **Ian Denhart:** Developer
+* **Noel Kwan:** Intern Developer
+Sophomore at the National University of Singapore, Noel already holds significant experience in Haskell, Javascript, and Rust.
+He also has a strong understanding of AWS systems, NixOS and even full-stack web development.
+He already developed a DSL, a chat-server application, and worked on several projects as a software engineering intern previously.

 ### Advisors and Partners